seank0h/Seung-ee-Kkaebi/README.md

   <h4>Mobile Player</h4><br>
 1.Put your phone on developer mode and then upload our Seungee&Kkaebi apk file onto your phone.<br>
 2.Start the application, enter the SIGGRAPH serial number assigned to you and then enter your session with the other tester!<br>

-  <h4> VR Player</h4><br>
+##VR Player

-    *The VR player has no need for controllers and every input and control is done through hand tracking*<br>
+The VR player has no need for controllers and every input and control is done through hand tracking.

-1.Unzip the project folder and open the Unity project with Unity 2020.3.191fi and double click the Scenes Folder.<br>
+1.Unzip the project folder and open the Unity project with Unity 2020.3.191fi and double click the Scenes Folder.

-2.Inside the scenes folder is a Unity scene called MainMenuVR, double click to open up the scene in Unity<br>
+2.Inside the scenes folder is a Unity scene called MainMenuVR, double click to open up the scene in Unity.

-3.Connect your Oculus Quest II to your PC and then turn on Oculus Link <br>
+3.Connect your Oculus Quest II to your PC and then turn on Oculus Link.

-4.Back to Unity, and on the MainMenuVR scene and press the play button in the Unity Editor.<br>
+4.Back to Unity, and on the MainMenuVR scene and press the play button in the Unity Editor.

-5.Use your hands navigate the VR menu, and then input the same SIGGRAPH serial number with the reviwer you want to play with
+5.Use your hands navigate the VR menu, and then input the same SIGGRAPH serial number with the reviwer you want to play with.